eersoy93/eersoy93/README.md

 Welcome to the my GitHub profile.

 ## Active Projects
 None currently.
-You could my past projects on my GitHub repositories.
+You could view my past projects on my GitHub repositories.

 I'm planning for new, exciting open source projects.